hgroman/Live-ScoredSkies/knowledge-base/Project_Structure_README.md

-# Project Structure Guide
+# Live-Scored Skies Project Structure Guide

-This document outlines the standard folder structure used for projects within the Sky workspace.
+This document outlines the standard folder structure used for projects within the Live-Scored Skies workspace.
 Consistency helps in locating assets quickly.

 ```text
 [PROJECT_NAME]/